 - Local bank of your choice

 The Chamber of Commerce is responsible for regulating the creation of new companies in Colombia.
 It ensures that your registration adheres to the current legal structures and policies.
-It will also provide a certificate that demonstrates the existence and status of your company.
+It will also provide a certificate that demonstrates the existence and legal status of your company.

-4. Open a Corporate Bank Account
+4. Open a corporate bank account

-5. Create an Entity Incorporation Document
+5. Create an entity incorporation document

-business.
+You will need an incorporation document highlighting the names and personal information of all partners involved in the business.
 It should also indicate the name of the company and the activities it will be performing in Colombia.

-Other important things the document need to show include:
+Other things the incorporating document must include

 - Capital structure